tylerpoor05/tylerpoor05.github.io/README.md

 1. Log in to GitHub (create a [GitHub profile](https://github.com/join) if you don't already have one).
 2. Navigate to https://github.com/csu-cs/csci-portfolio
 3. Click on the "Fork" button in the top right corner.
 4. Follow the rest of [this step-by-step tutorial on Medium](https://medium.com/@evanca/set-up-your-portfolio-website-in-less-than-10-minutes-with-github-pages-d0efa8ff56fd).
-This senior portfolio repository was originally forked form [quick-portfolio by Ivanna Kacewica](https://github.com/evanca/quick-portfolio) for which the tutorial was original written.
+This senior portfolio repository was originally forked from  [quick-portfolio by Ivanna Kacewica](https://github.com/evanca/quick-portfolio) for which the tutorial was originally written.

 [A Video Tutorial](https://youtu.be/ECtcGftiCBI)